Table of Contents

-- 2 weeks of symptom regression in reverse order
+- 2 weeks of recovery phase with symptom regression in reverse order

-However, this chronological sequence only represents the most frequent course.
-Sometimes, patients with GBS also have to be treated in an intensive care unit for several months.
+However, this chronologic sequence only represents the most frequent course of illness.
+Sometimes, patients with GBS must be treated in an intensive care unit for several months.

-In ca. 1/3 of the patients, the symptoms do not completely regress.
-In very severe, therapy-resistant cases, tetraplegia and cranial nerve deficits can occur.
-Lethality of GBS amounts to ca. 3 %.
-If GBS remains progressive for some time, CIDP has to be considered (see below).
+In approximately one-third of patients, the symptoms do not completely regress.
+In very severe, therapy-resistant cases, tetraplegia, and cranial nerve deficits can occur.
+GBS is fatal in about 3% of cases.
+If the course of GBS remains progressive for an extended period of time, CIDP must be considered.

 Unfavorable prognostic factors are:

 - Presence of dominant axonal damages

 Variation of GBS: Miller-Fisher Syndrome

 Miller-Fisher syndrome represents a variation of Guillain-Barré syndrome.
 The classic clinical symptom triad is:

 - Areflexia, associated with the detection of anti-GQ1b antibodies (ganglioside antibodies) in the serum

 Weakness of the mimic muscles in the face is also frequent.
 Sometimes, paresis of the extremities occurs.